-- 1. The BCC, County Manager, Deputy County Manager, Assistant County Manager, Department Directors, Division Managers and BCC Aides may request color business cards. - 1.
-Program Managers, Supervisors, Project Coordinators/Managers, Inspectors, Plans Examiners, Director's Administrative Assistants and Team Leaders may request black and white business cards, if a need is determined by their department Director. - 2.
-Generic business card: A card that identifies the County, the Department, the specific Division and provides a primary contact number for the particular program or service.
+- 1. The Board of County Commissioners, County Manager's Office, Department Directors, Chief Administrators, Division Managers, and BCC Aides may request color business cards printed on #130 cardstock. - 2.
+Program Managers, Supervisors, Project Coordinators/Managers, Inspectors, Plans Examiners, Team Leaders, and Director's Administrative Assistants may request color business cards printed on #80 cardstock. - 3.
+Generic business card: A card that identifies the County, the Department, the specific Division and provides a primary contact number for a particular program or service.
 These cards will be printed in black and white with a space to allow for the presenter to write in his/her name and may be requested when individual business cards are not applicable.